-The Google Analytics (GA) plugin for WordPress lets you easily add Google's web tracking script to your site.
+The Google Analytics (GA) plugin lets you easily add Google's web tracking script to your WordPress site.

 Google Analytics is a truly amazing service for marketers: it generates comprehensive site statistics for your site — at no cost — that are entirely geared towards website optimization (quick tour).
 The only downside is that Google ends up knowing your stats.
 If you do not wish it to, look into the Hitslink plugin.